 Beyond the NCERT, students preparing for JEE/NEET should focus on advanced concepts of the Nuclei chapter, such as mass defect and binding energy curve analysis, nuclear reactions (fission & fusion), Q-value calculations, and detailed radioactive decay series.
 These topics strengthen problem-solving ability and are frequently tested in competitive exams.

-The NCERT Solutions for Class 12 Physics provide step-by-step, detailed answers to all chapters, helping students strengthen their conceptual understanding and problem-solving skills.
+The NCERT Class 12 Physics Solutions provide step-by-step, detailed answers to all chapters, helping students strengthen their conceptual understanding and problem-solving skills.
 These chapter-wise solutions are designed as per the latest CBSE curriculum and are equally useful for JEE, NEET, and other competitive exams.
 With structured explanations and solved examples, these solutions make learning easier and revision more effective.

 For CBSE board exam from NCERT class, 12 chapters 13 around 4 to 6 marks questions can be expected.
 All topics of the NCERT syllabus for the chapter Nuclei should be covered for the CBSE board exam.